 In this program, you'll gain in-depth knowledge and real-world skills in healthcare teams, research methods, biomedical ethics, nursing care of families, nursing care of populations, leadership, evidence-based practice, and systems change.

-After finishing your BSN at St. Kate's, a regional leader in nursing education, you can continue on in a Master of Science in Nursing and Doctor of Nursing Practice degree, with nurse practitioner, nurse educator, and dual-degree options.
+After finishing your BSN at St. Kate's, a regional leader in nursing education, you can continue on in a Master of Science in Nursing and Doctor of Nursing Practice degree, with Pediatric nurse practitioner, and nurse educator options.

 Associate degree nurses know that finishing a nursing bachelor’s degree is critical for career advancement.
 Nurses in the know understand that finishing a BSN from St. Kate's College for Adults — with its reputation for quality and values-based learning — is essential for standing out, leading change, and improving health outcomes.

-The St. Kate's hybrid or online RN to BSN program prepares students for careers in:
+The St. Kate's online RN to BSN program prepares students for careers in

 - assisted living facilities